kitanaisia/rubyLib/README.md

 rubyLib
 =======

-This repository includes library for ruby1.8.7.
+This repository includes my library for ruby1.8.7.